pageuppeople-opensource/relational-data-loader/README.md

 optional arguments:
-  -h, --help            show this help message and exit -m [MODEL_NAMES], --model-names [MODEL_NAMES]
+  -h, --help            show this help message and exit -m [FORCE_FULL_REFRESH_MODELS], --force-full-refresh-models [FORCE_FULL_REFRESH_MODELS]
                         Comma separated model names in the configuration folder.
-Eg 'CompoundPkTest,LargeTableTest'.
-Skip
-                        parameter or use glob (*) to action all files in the folder.
+These models would be forcefully refreshed dropping and recreating the destination tables.
+All others models would only be refreshed if required as per the state of the source and destination tables.Eg 'CompoundPkTest,LargeTableTest'.
+Use glob (*) to force
+                        full refresh of all models.
   -l [LOG_LEVEL], --log-level [LOG_LEVEL]
                         Set the logging output level. ['CRITICAL', 'ERROR', 'WARNING', 'INFO', 'DEBUG']
-  -f [FORCE_FULL_REFRESH], --force-full-refresh [FORCE_FULL_REFRESH]
-                        If true, a full refresh of the destination will be performed.
-This drops/re-creates the destination
-                        table(s).
-If false, a full refresh will only be performed if required as per the state of source and destination databases.
 ```

 _Notes:_